-If your home is affected by a hurricane, you can learn a lot from the experiences of past victims of natural disasters who had to assess the damage, contact their insurers, and start on the long process of physical and financial recovery after recent record hurricanes.
+If your home has been affected by a hurricane, you can learn a lot from the experiences of past victims of natural disasters who had to assess the damage, contact their insurers, and start on the long process of physical and financial recovery after recent record hurricanes.
 Here’s how to get the money you deserve from your insurance company and ways to make the most of other assistance to fill in the gaps.
-Keep reading to learn more about hurricane insurance claims.

 Flooding Isn’t Covered by Homeowners Insurance